parathan/NBAMatchups/BusinessLogic/readme.md

-## How To run business logic
+## How To run webscraper

 Run main.py

+Can change the years to create new collections from data from those years.

 For .env file ask developer to access mongodb